TomiwaJoseph/Tkinter-Programs/README.md

 ![bandicam 2022-09-22 09-24-58-397](https://user-images.githubusercontent.com/67712127/191700203-42767c54-65f3-4c01-878e-980ca1e9487e.png)

-A simple game where an image (on a card) is shown to you briefly and you have to find their pairs within a stipulated amount of time
+A simple game where an image (on a card) is shown to you briefly and you have to find their pairs within a stipulated amount of time.

+## No. 8 - Connect Four

+Try to connect four disc horizontally, vertically or diagonally to win.
+Play with your friend or with AI.
+Enjoy!

-## No. 8 - 15 Puzzle Slide
+## No. 9 - 15 Puzzle Slide

 ![bandicam 2022-05-02 22-15-52-338](https://user-images.githubusercontent.com/67712127/166342069-0c5160a2-0b6d-4a0c-9dae-fbdd1abc6bd0.png)

 A game where you arrange numbers a scrambled numbers 1-15 in increasing order.
 Enjoy.

-## No. 9 - Take Note
+## No. 10 - Take Note

 ![bandicam 2022-05-02 23-38-09-207](https://user-images.githubusercontent.com/67712127/166342076-ead6452a-0d42-48f2-a3b4-5b5b4645278d.png)